 Insure Montana began in 2005 as an initiative of the Insurance Commissioner and the Governor, and is administered by office of the Commissioner of Securities and Insurance.
-The program is funded solely by State funds provided through the State Tobacco Tax.
+The program is funded by the State Tobacco Tax, insurance fees, and general funds.
 It is a two-part program designed to help make small group health insurance more affordable to small businesses, regardless of whether they are currently offering health insurance or not.

 Small businesses with 2-9 eligible employees that are currently providing group health insurance to their employees may be eligible to apply for a refundable State Tax Credit, through the Tax Credit Program.

-Small businesses that are currently not offering group health insurance to their employees can apply for the Purchasing Pool Program which offers premium assistance and incentive subsidy payments monthly to qualified groups to help make the cost of health insurance premiums more affordable.
+Small businesses can apply for the Purchasing Pool Program which offers premium assistance and incentive subsidy payments monthly to qualified groups to help make the cost of health insurance premiums more affordable.

 The program eligibility requirements are as follows:

 - A business or "small employer"* must have at least 2 and no more than 9 "eligible employees"**.
 (An eligible employee is defined by MCA 33-22-1803, as an employee who works on a full-time basis with a normal workweek of 30 hours or more, except that at the sole discretion of the employer, the term may include an employee who works on a full-time basis with normal workweek of between 20 and 40 hours as long as the eligibility criteria is applied uniformly among all the employer’s employees.)

 - For the Tax Credit Program - The business/employer may not have any employee (excluding owner) who receives more than $75,000 in wages, as defined by MCA 39-71-123, from the small employer or related employer in the prior year tax year.

 - The business/employer may not have any delinquent state taxes owing to the Montana State Department of Revenue.